 - by a motor dinghy boat, you can rent.
 There are a lot of companies in the area offering mainly 4.60m to 5m fiberglass boats for rent with a 20-30Hp engine.
 These boats you can rent these without a motorboat driver’s license (If you don’t know anything about boats it’s not as easy as it looks and you should not rent it as at a minimum you are risking hitting something and paying for repairing the boat, to a maximum of hurting a swimmer)

 - by traditional kaiki together with 30-40 others

 - by private motor yacht with a skipper (and crew if you like)

 - by private sailing yacht with a skipper.
-It is probably the most cost-effective option as its a private trip with someone that knows the area and the price should not be more than 400-500euro for a group of 4-6 persons.
+It is probably the most cost-effective option as it’s a private trip with someone that knows the area and the price should not be more than 400-500euro for a group of 4-6 people.

 I know a lot of people like to book a stay at a resort.
 It’s a great option as there are some significant resorts in Halkidiki.
 There are a couple of catches though.